Browse by Medical Category

 Dr. Zayas is a staff psychiatrist at Mass General and an instructor in psychiatry at Harvard Medical School.
 He received his medical degree from Weill Cornell Medical College in New York City.
 He completed both his adult psychiatry residency and child and adolescent psychiatry fellowship in the Massachusetts General Hospital and McLean Hospital training programs.

 Dr. Zayas specializes in the psychopharmacologic and behavioral treatment of eating disorders, particularly as they pertain to males.

 Contact Dr. Zayas:617-726-8470 firstname.lastname@example.org

-Laurie Manzo is a Clinical Nutrition Specialist in the Division of Adolescent Medicine at MassGeneral Hospital for Children.
-She received her undergraduate degree in Dietetics from the University of Connecticut, completed her dietetic internship at Loyola University Chicago, and attained her Masters’ degree in health promotion with a specialty in eating disorders at Plymouth State University.
-Laurie provides nutrition counseling to children, adolescents, and young adults who are concurrently receiving medical care in Adolescent Medicine and/or psychiatric care in the EDCRP.
+Laurie is a clinical nutrition specialist at the Division of Adolescent and Young Adult Medicine at MassGeneral Hospital for Children.
+She received her undergraduate degree in Dietetics from the University of Connecticut, completed her dietetic internship at Loyola University Chicago and earned her Masters of Education in Health Promotion from Plymouth State University.
+Laurie provides nutrition counseling to children, adolescents and young adults who are concurrently receiving medical care in Adolescent Medicine and/or psychiatric care in the EDCRP.
 She is known among patients and parents for her warm and nurturing approach.